 Robert Lingle OFS Furukawa, Denmark

-Tutorial title: "Novel fiber types and their applications in transmission" (provisional)
+Tutorial title: "Advanced fiber designs and their applications in transmission"

 John Bowers University of California, Santa Barbara, USA